Special Relativity -- Applications to astronomy and the accelerator physics: The Concept of Ordinary Space in Special Relativity

 \subsection{Discussion}

-Let us return to observations of an inertial observer.
-Special theory of relativity says that the orthogonal emitter-detector setup exhibits a shearing motion during acceleration, Fig. \ref{B334}.
-This is a purely kinematic effect, involving no forces.
-How can that be?
-That's not an easy question, but here is one way of thinking about this.
+Let us return to the observations of an inertial observer.
+According to the special theory of relativity, an orthogonal emitter-detector setup undergoes a shearing motion during acceleration, as illustrated in Fig. \ref{B334}.
+This effect is purely kinematic and does not involve any forces.

-It is clear that our ordinary intuition are quite wrong when we have deal with two space-like separated events.
-We see that the accepted in textbooks assumption of rigidity of accelerated frame is based on the belief that simultaneous acceleration of the reference space grid has direct physical meaning.
-This is misconception.
-In fact, when we have two distant events, we have deal with the conventionality of distant simultaneity within the time interval $L/c$, where $L$ is the space separation of these two events.
-The position along the $x$-axis of the accelerated emitter with respect to the accelerated detector has no exact objective meaning since, due to the finiteness of the speed of light, we cannot specify any experimental method by which this position could be ascertained .
-There is an uncertainty (blurring) of the relative position in the $x$-direction of amount $Lv/c$ (due to the uncertainty in the moments of the acceleration).
+How can this be?
+The answer is not straightforward, but one way to approach the issue is as follows: Our ordinary intuition often fails when dealing with two space-like separated events.
+The commonly accepted assumption of rigidity in an accelerated frame is based on the belief that the simultaneous acceleration of the reference space grid has a direct physical meaning.
+However, this is a misconception.
+When considering two distant events, we must account for the conventionality of distant simultaneity over a time interval of $l/c$, where $l$ is their spatial separation.
+The position of the accelerated emitter along the $x$-axis relative to the accelerated detector lacks an exact objective meaning.
+Due to the finite speed of light, no experimental method can precisely determine this position.
+Instead, there is an inherent uncertainty (blurring) in the relative position along the $x$-direction, quantified as $lv/c$, which arises from uncertainties in the timing of acceleration.

+A relevant example involves a light clock—a rod with mirrors at each end.
+Textbooks typically describe how, from the perspective of an inertial observer, the light inside the orthogonal light clock follows a zigzag path.
+However, this explanation implicitly assumes that the $(x_n, y_n, z_n)$ coordinate axes of the moving observer remain parallel to the $(x, y, z)$ axes of the inertial observer.
+This assumption is incorrect.
+To properly analyze the behavior of light clocks, we must consider both the phase and initialization of the system.
+The term "phase" refers to the zigzag pattern of the light path, which cannot be directly measured in the lab frame.
+Moreover, the relative position of the accelerated bottom mirror with respect to the accelerated top mirror also lacks an exact objective meaning.
+Here, too, an uncertainty of order $lv/c$ arises, where $l$ is the rod length.
+In the Chapter 14, we will continue our discussion of orthogonal light clock operation.